Grumblyguy/tradingbot/README.md

 # tradingbot
-A prototype bot to notify me by email when certain market conditions are met.
+A prototype bot which takes in a strategy document and applies it to crypto exchanges using API's.